 Where to stay

-The closest hotels to Fujiyama Snow Resort Yeti are in the nearby city of Gotemba, or in the part of Susono City near Fuji Safari Park.
+The closest hotels to Fujiyama Snow Resort Yeti are in the nearby city of Gotemba or the part of Susono City near Fuji Safari Park.
 However, given the small size of the resort and its relatively close proximity to Tokyo, many people just make this a day trip and save on a night’s accommodation.

-Looking for other ideas for winter day trips and snowboarding escapes?
+• Looking for other ideas for winter day trips and snowboarding escapes?
 Our guide to ski spots near Tokyo has you covered.